theema/TrenDective/README.md

 visualImpress allow user to compare stocks' ROE, ROA and Profit Margin in a sector as a bar graph

-Both part has no available GUI as of 15/01/2015 Program is in python format
+Both part has no available GUI as of 15/01/2015 codes are in Python 3.4

 Author: Theema